Koubek/nav-docker-examples/basic-userpwd/README.md

 ![](../media/basic_userpwd_containerStarted_01.jpg)

+   - You can see **hostname** is that one we defined in the script using `--hostname` parameter.

 - Output of the `run.inputPwd.ps1`

 ![](../media/basic_userpwd_containerStarted_02.jpg)

     - You can see the password is being displayed on the screen so the purpose of the input dialog is very limited.
 The password is not being stored on the docker host but still you can see it in the log.
 Maybe this could be changed [Issue #7](https://github.com/Microsoft/nav-docker/issues/7).

 - `docker ps` displays both containers.
-Both of the are running and can coexist because the container names are different.
+Both of them are running and can coexist because the container names are different.

 ![](../media/basic_userpwd_containerList.jpg)